Content

 Salot, Dassler and the "Miracle of Bern"

 To this day, a football legend persists: Adi Dassler, so the tale goes, made a decisive contribution to the "Miracle of Bern" with the screw-in studs he invented.
-It's true that the German team was better equipped for the rain-wet turf in the Wankdorf Stadium in the final of the 1954 World Cup thanks to changeable studs and was thus able to gain a technical advantage over the highly favoured Hungarians.
+It's true that the German team under manager Sepp Herberger was better equipped for the rain-wet turf in the Wankdorf Stadium in the final of the 1954 World Cup thanks to changeable studs and was thus able to gain a technical advantage over the highly favoured Hungarians.
 But Adi Dassler did not invent the screw-in studs at all.
-On 30 August 1949, Alexander Salot applied for a patent for "football boots or the like with replaceable anti-skid studs" (see our „ pdf-Datei poster“, in German only).
+75 years ago, on 30 August 1949, Alexander Salot applied for a patent for "football boots or the like with replaceable anti-skid studs" (see our „ pdf-Datei poster“, in German only).

 DPMA Special: Football and Technology - Patents on and off the „fever pitch“

-Patents on and off the „fever pitch“ (in German language only)
+Patents on and off the „fever pitch“ (in German language mostly)

 Alexander Salot, born in 1907 in Schönowitz in Upper Silesia, completed an apprenticeship as a shoemaker.
 After that he moved to Blumenthal near Bremen, where he became co-founder and football player of the Arbeitersportverein Neu-Rönnebeck.
 Already then, he was said to have come up with the idea of the screw studs, as the studs nailed to the soles of the football boots at the time caused them to wear out very quickly.
 However, Salot was only able to pass the master's examination after the war.
 In 1947 he started his own business as a shoemaker.
 At the same time he took over the sports management of the Blumenthaler Sportverein.